49. Pop Art

 A bit of historical context:

-The underlying philosophy of the period:
+The underlying philosophy of the movement:

 How was it represented in the other arts – music, architecture, and literature?